kedar-hargude/Expense-tracker-MERN/README.md

 <!-- INSTALLATION -->
 ### Installation

+Frontend:

-For both frontend and backend, `cd` into the respective folder and execute `npm i` on the terminal to install all the dependencies.
+`cd` into the 'frontend' folder and execute `npm i` on the terminal to install all the dependencies.

-Then, for frontend, execute `npm start` to open the project in browser localhost:3000.
+Then, execute `npm start` to open the project in browser @localhost:3000.

+Backend:

+`cd` into the 'backend' folder and execute `npm i` on the terminal to install all the dependencies.

-For backend, execute `nodemon server.js` to start the server on the port specified in the config.env file(which you can change for local use).
+Execute `nodemon server.js` to start the server on the port specified in the config.env file(which you can change for local use).

 ----------